-Kangaroo Care is holding your baby closely with skin to skin contact.
+Kangaroo Care is holding your baby closely between your breasts with skin to skin contact.
 Many parents describe a special closeness and attachment to their baby when held skin to skin.

 What are the benefits of Kangaroo Care?

 - Research studies have shown that premature and full term babies who experience KC may gain weight faster, may have more restful sleep periods, may have fewer breathing problems, or may regulate their breathing better during KC.

 - Babies maintain a stable body temperature.
 Your body heat will help keep the baby nice and warm.